Stromatolite: Definition

 Stromatolites are layered, biochemical, accretionary structures formed in shallow water by the trapping, binding and cementation of sedimentary grains in biofilms (specifically microbial mats), through the action of certain microbial lifeforms, especially cyanobacteria.

+The layered nature or laminae of stromatolites distinguishes them from thrombolites which are defined by their clotted, non-layered internal texture.
+The term "stromatolite" is sometimes confused with the misspelled word "strombolite"—a probable conflation of the closely-related geological terms: stromatolites and thrombolites.